 Become familiar with the scientific register of English

-Write a journalistic article and a formal abstract
+Write a journalistic article and a formal abstract in English

-Write a scientific report using formal register
+Write a scientific report using a formal register in English

 Write a scientific report collaboratively as a team